-Since 1996, the wabe (previously DJ Dobell Consulting) has delivered policy, planning, program development, and communications expertise to philanthropic foundations, Indigenous groups, NGOs, governments, and community organizations. the wabe's recent clients include the Coastal First Nations–Great Bear Initiative; the Tides Canada Marine Planning Fund; Vancouver Fraser Port Authority; and the SFU Shared Decision-Making Project.
+Since 1996, the wabe (previously DJ Dobell Consulting) has delivered policy, planning, program development, and communications expertise to philanthropic foundations, Indigenous groups, NGOs, governments, and community organizations. the wabe's current and recent clients include the Coastal First Nations–Great Bear Initiative; the Tides Canada Marine Planning Fund; Vancouver Fraser Port Authority; and the SFU Shared Decision-Making Project.

 Darcy has an unparalleled understanding of the dynamic interplay of Indigenous rights, economic interests, social and political issues, and ecological trends that characterize Canada’s public policy context.
 In navigating this space with her clients, Darcy also draws on a deep personal commitment to ecology and community.

 - Organizational leadership and transformation in a broad range of settings

 - Deep knowledge of issues and opportunities relating to conservation, community development, and sustainability

 - Ability to articulate inspiring visions, and translate these into operational goals and tangible results